 Make Your Own Butterbeer!!
 (EDIBLE)

-We tried several Butterbeer recipes — taste tested and voted which was best.
-It was YUMMY fun – but don’t drink too much of these all at once, they are VERY sweet.
+We tried several Butterbeer recipes — taste-tested and voted on which was best.
+It was YUMMY fun – but don’t drink let your wizards and witches drink too much of these all at once because they are VERY sweet.

 #1 Butterbeer Recipe from Wizarding World Park

 - 32 oz of your favorite cream soda